 Bond Street lends to established small businesses that have been in business for over two years.
 The company funds businesses with substantial annual revenues that have owners with decent credit scores who are willing to personally guarantee the loans.
 Focusing on this type of customer may allow Bond Street to locate lower interest rate loans than lenders that fund startups and businesses with less attractive credit histories.

-Bond Street can fund loans for small businesses up to $500,000 that can be used for a variety of purposes, including:
+Bond Street can fund loans for small businesses up to $1 million that can be used for a variety of purposes, including:

-There is a "flat" origination fee of 3% of the amount of the loan and Bond Street does not charge an application fee.
+There is a "flat" origination fee of 3 percent of the amount of the loan and Bond Street does not charge an application fee.
 There are no penalties for early payment of loans.

-With interest rates offered for as low as 6% and its lowest APR at 8%, Bond Street's rates for some loans may not be much higher than bank and Small Business Administration loans.
+With interest rates offered for as low as 6 percent, Bond Street's rates for some loans may not be much higher than bank and Small Business Administration loans.
 Bond Street's rates are also potentially lower than some other forms of funding, including credit cards and advances on outstanding invoices.
-Bond Street's rates for loans vary from 6%-23% with APRs varying from 8%-25%.
-In an article in Philly.com in September 2015, Bond Street co-founder David Haber said the average size of a loan issued by Bond Street is $180,000 with an average interest rate of 11.5%.
+Bond Street's rates for loans vary from 6 percent-25 percent.
+In an article in Philly.com in September 2015, Bond Street co-founder David Haber said the average size of a loan issued by Bond Street is $180,000 with an average interest rate of 11.5 percent.